DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ## Extended use of the METS structural map (element `structMap`)

 The mandatory METS structural map element `<structMap>` is intended to provide an overview of the components included in the package.
 It can also link elements of that structure to associated content files and metadata.
-In the CS IP the `structMap` describes the higher-level structure of all the content in the root and may link to existing representations.
+In the CSIP the `structMap` describes the higher-level structure of all the content in the root and may link to existing representations.

-The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.6 of the CS IP)
+The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.6 of the CSIP)

 # Content Information Type Specifications